Zadock Pratt: Military and remarriages

-In 1848, he received and honorary Master of the Arts degree from Union College.
+In 1848, he received an honorary Master of the Arts degree from Union College.
 In 1852, he was elected as a delegate to the 1852 Democratic Convention.

 Prattsville and his Tannery

 First term as Congressman

 In 1836, Pratt earned the Democratic nomination for New York's 8th congressional district.
 He won general election by just short of 3,000 votes.
 On September 10, 1837 Pratt was appointed to the Committee of the Militia, and on December 11, was appointed to the committee on public buildings.

 On March 19, 1838, Pratt introduced a bill to drastically lower postage rates, and argued that high postage costs disproportionately affected the poor, and that it was effectively a tax on intelligence, as it hindered the free passage of information.
 The bill was passed.
 He felt so strongly about the price of postage that on his grave he had inscribed "WHILE MEMBER OF CONGRESS; MOVED THE REDUCTION OF POSTAGE; A.D.
 1838".

 On February 25, 1839, Pratt suggested that public buildings no longer be built out of sandstone, but instead granite of marble, because they absorb very little water compared to sandstone, and therefore required less maintenance He also noted that marble was cheaper than granite, when including building costs.

 On July 4, 1838, he announced that he declined re-election, although his constituents strongly wanted him to serve another term.

 March 18, 1839, Dry Dock in Brooklyn vs. Philadelphia.

 Mint in New York vs. Philadelphia.

 During his first term, Pratt never missed a session.